 Your phone becomes semi-useless if not completely useless without coverage.
 Before you select a carrier, make sure that they offer coverage for areas that you frequently visit.

 Carriers can provide you with a map of their coverage options.
 You can also use services like OpenSignal to see coverage maps generated from other people’s devices.
-The information is generated from devices of users who have a particular app installed on their devices.
+The information is generated from the devices of users who have a particular app installed on their devices.

 If the carrier doesn’t cover your daily or regular routes, then even if they have great plans, they aren’t for you.
 So put in the time to find out your carrier’s coverage areas.